yulunwu8/Optically-Shallow-Deep/README.md

 - B2: Prediction probability of OSW (100 means most likely OSW, 0 means most likely ODW)
 - B3: pixels that are masked out

-An intermediate multi-band geotiff will also be generated in the output folder.
-It can be deleted after the processing.
+An intermediate multi-band geotiff and a log file are also generated in the output folder.
+They can be deleted after the processing.